thorchain/docs/thornodes/kubernetes/setup-digital-ocean.md

 ## CONFIGURE

-Now that you've provisioned your EKS cluster, you need to configure **kubectl**.
+Now that you've provisioned your DOKS cluster, you need to configure **kubectl**.
 Customize the following command with your cluster name and region.

 ```text
 doctl kubernetes cluster kubeconfig save <use_your_cluster_name>